brandonday7/music-blog-api/README.md

 ### Welcome to the Music Blog Backend!
 This application runs alongside the [MUSIC BLOG REACT FRONTEND](https://github.com/brandonday7/music-blog) to provide you with your very own music blog.

-[Heroku example](http://brandonday-music-blog.herokuapp.com/) (Free dyno server may take a few minutes to boot up.
-Be patient!)
+[Heroku example](http://brandonday-music-blog.herokuapp.com/) (Free dyno server may take up to a minute to boot up)

 #### The backend is written in Ruby on Rails using Graphql-Ruby and Postgres.